The Business Model Canvas

 As with channels, this should cover all stages of the customer interaction: marketing, sales and servicing.

 - transaction or relational.
-In transactional relationships, the customer and organisation engage only briefly for each transaction, like buying an icecream at a cafe when you'd on holiday.
+In transactional relationships, the customer and organisation engage only briefly for each transaction, like buying an ice cream at a cafe when you're on holiday.
 In relational, or long-term relationships, the relationship is sustained over a long period and across multiple interactions, like the relationship you have with your bank.

 - self-service, assisted or automated.